Alfresco/docs-alfresco/salesforce/latest/using/community.md

 </apex:page>
 ```

-Add the Visual Force Page to Specific record in Salesforce Communities.
+Add the new Visualforce Page to the desired record detail in your Salesforce Community.